reimark/writing/blog/github-pages-now-supports-https-so-use-it.md

 _(This section updated in June 2016 to reflect GitHub's progress in HTTPS support for Pages.)_

 GitHub needs to work on custom domain support for Pages.
-GitHub hosts a huge number of developer-oriented project, personal, and conference sites that use custom domains -- including <a href="http://codeconf.com">GitHub's own CodeConf site</a>.
+GitHub hosts a huge number of developer-oriented project, personal, and conference sites that use custom domains.
 These not only continue to put their users at risk, they also set a bad example for the overall developer community.

 It's a tall order, but this is something that other services in GitHub's position have done.
 WordPress [recently deployed complete HTTPS support for every WordPress.com-hosted site](https://en.blog.wordpress.com/2016/04/08/https-everywhere-encryption-for-all-wordpress-com-sites/), whether they use a custom domain or not, using free certificates from [Let's Encrypt](https://letsencrypt.org).
 [Bitly](http://www.eweek.com/security/bitly-embraces-lets-encrypt-for-short-link-security.html) and [Shopify](https://www.shopify.com/blog/73511365-all-shopify-stores-now-use-ssl-encryption-everywhere) have done the same thing, and Dreamhost now [lets any customer easily turn HTTPS on for their domain](https://www.dreamhost.com/blog/2015/12/03/lets-encrypt-and-dreamhost/).
 The bar is higher now, and GitHub should meet it.